pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/08-borderline-organization-as-a-reorganization-junction.md

 ### Routing Function

 The junction functions as a routing node.
-From this state, the system may transition into narrative stabilization, avoidant withdrawal, power-based dominance, or psychotic repair, depending on how state-transition directors align—or fail to align—with environmental affordances.
+From this state, the system may transition into narrative stabilization, avoidant withdrawal, power-based dominance, or psychotic repair depending on how state-transition directors align (or fail to align) with environmental affordances.

 The junction does not determine which route will be taken.
 It makes multiple routes available.
 Divergence occurs not within the junction itself, but at the moment when constraint and director alignment favor one strategy over others or render convergence unstable.